NOWS: Neural Operator Warm Starts for Accelerating Iterative Solvers: Method

 The neural operator component of NOWS can be selected according to the problem's requirements.
 Fourier Neural Operators are particularly well-suited for problems with periodic domains or smooth spectral structures, DeepONets offer flexibility across diverse geometries, and VINO integrates physics into loss functions, thereby enhancing generalization capability.
 Importantly, neural operators enjoy resolution invariance; models trained on coarse discretizations can be applied to finer meshes without retraining.
 This property allows us to train efficiently at modest resolution and later deploy the operator to accelerate solvers at scales where traditional training would be infeasible.
 We demonstrate this capability in the rising hot-smoke plume problem, where a neural operator trained on a coarse grid was successfully used to initialize solvers on high-resolution meshes, yielding consistent acceleration.

 NOWS thus acts as a bridge between the speed of learned models and the reliability of numerical solvers.
 The neural operator eliminates the expensive early phase of iterative refinement, while the classical solver ensures full accuracy even under conditions not represented in the training set.
 The combination results in substantial runtime savings, robustness across problem classes, and seamless compatibility with established computational infrastructures.
-In the subsequent subsections, we will evaluate NOWS's performance by through a range of numerical examples, covering various discretization methods and geometries.